oracle-livelabs/oci-migration/ecc-developer-hol/query/useeccdashboards/useeccdashboards.md

 ### Introduction

-This lab walks you through the a few demo flow scenarios that will help you learn the basics of Oracle Enterprise Command Center framework
+This lab walks you through the a few demo flow scenarios that will help you learn the basics of Oracle Enterprise Command Center framework..

 Estimated Time: 45 minutes